Atlanta Catastrophic Injury Lawyer

 Injuries that are catastrophic are expensive.
 The short-term and long-term costs associated with these devastating injuries can easily exceed six or seven figures.

 That’s not something you should have to handle on your own if someone else caused you to get hurt.
 In Georgia, you can file a claim against and demand compensation from anyone who contributes to your catastrophic injury, even slightly.
-The personal injury attorneys at Hasner Law will carefully investigate and analyze the circumstances surrounding your injury-causing accident in Atlanta, Georgia.
+The personal injury attorneys at Hasner Law PC will carefully investigate and analyze the circumstances surrounding your injury-causing accident in Atlanta, Georgia.

 We’ll use the results of your investigation to figure out why you got hurt, what caused your catastrophic injury, and who might be financially liable.